oatlog/oatlog/doc/report/main.typ

 #NOTE[The current implementation is a very ad-hoc generic join and will be replaced by something
   similar to free-join, except entirely static (only a single cover)]

-  */
-#TODO[We need to have explained query planning in the background and refer to that here.]
-/*

 Represents all the choices made to transform a conjunctive query to LIR, specifically the order of joins and how the joins are performed.
 Note that this IR only contains queries and other information, such as relation properties are lowered directly from HIR.